UnitedHealthCare’s Medicare Advantage Plans Review

 For plans without prescription coverage, you would have to pay for a standalone Part D plan to receive coverage.
 PFFS plans are usually best for seniors who have low prescription drug costs and do not want to worry about dealing with a network of healthcare providers.

-A Special Needs Plan (SNP) is a unique type of Medicare Advantage plan available to those who qualify based on certain healthcare requirements or financial conditions.
-For example, if you have a disability or your income is below a certain threshold, you may qualify for one of UnitedHealthCare's SNP plans.
+A Special Needs Plan (SNP) is a unique type of Medicare Advantage plan available to those who are eligible based on certain healthcare requirements or financial conditions.
+For example, if you have a disability or your income is below a certain threshold, you may qualify for one of UnitedHealthCare’s SNP plans.
 While these plans do have in-network and out-of-network distinctions, they provide additional coverage for disability-related treatments that most other plans do not cover.

 We have already covered many of the “extras” that UnitedHealthCare offers on top of the benefits of Original Medicare.
 These include Part D coverage, vision, dental, hearing, and OTC credits.
 Many UnitedHealthCare Medicare Advantage plans also offer additional perks, including:

 - 24/7 nurse helpline

 Just remember that all of the aforementioned benefits do not come with every UnitedHealthCare Part C plan.
 Access to some or all of these benefits can depend on your location.
 Be sure to consult with UnitedHealthCare to see which perks apply to plans available in your area before making a decision.

 How Much Do UnitedHealthCare Medicare Advantage Plans Cost?